dbcli/pgcli/README.rst

 macOS:
 ======

 The easiest way to install pgcli is using Homebrew.
-Please be aware that this will install postgres if you don't have it installed.

 ::

-    $ brew tap-pin dbcli/tap
     $ brew install pgcli

 Done!